Nishaaaanth/Bank/README.md

 # Simple Bank CLI

-## Run the following commands in Linux
+## Run the following commands in Linux/ WSL
 ### To make the file executable
 ```
 chmod +x ./make